3 The global carbon budget

 Lithosphere 75,000,000 0.7 108

 It should be noted that the turnover time \(\tau\) describes the average time that an atom of C resides in the respective pool.
 This is a simplification.
 In the C pool ‘terrestrial biosphere’, not every C atom has the same probability of being oxidized and respired as CO2.
-Hence, in reality, \(\tau\) is a wide distribution, ranging from seconds to years for non-structural carbon derived from photosynthesis, decades to centuries for C in woody biomass, and to millennia for a small fraction of soil organic matter, especially if the C is protected from oxidation, for example in water-logged soils.
+Hence, in reality, the residency time of each C atom follows a wide distribution, ranging from seconds to years for non-structural carbon derived from photosynthesis, decades to centuries for C in woody biomass, and to millennia for a small fraction of soil organic matter, especially if the C is protected from oxidation, for example in water-logged soils.
 The turnover time should therefore be understood as a diagnostic, useful for describing the average systems dynamics in a simplified way, and subsuming multiple processes that operate at different time scales, contributing to different portions of C conversion to CO2.

-The range of turnover times (e.g., within the terrestrial biosphere) arise because C is transferred between multiple pools within the biosphere and the ocean.
+The range of turnover times (e.g., within the terrestrial biosphere) arises because C is transferred between multiple pools within the biosphere and the ocean.
 Going to the next more detailed level of abstraction (model representation), multiple C pools in terrestrial ecosystems can be distinguished (e.g., non-structural C, leaves, roots, wood, litter, soil organic matter, microbes).
-Some C “cascades” through multiple pools, some is quickly respired back into the atmosphere.
+Some C “cascades” through multiple pools, while some is quickly respired back into the atmosphere.
 The interpretation that \(k\) equals the inverse of the turnover time \(\tau\), and that the turnover time equals the mean age of all C atoms in that pool, and that the mean transit time (the time it takes between an atom of C entering a pool until it exits that pool again) equals \(\tau\) is only valid for certain cases, and not for “C cascades” with fluxes between multiple pools.
 Requirements are that we’re dealing with a single well-mixed pool, that this pool is at steady-state, that it has been so for an infinitely long time, that \(I\) and \(k\) are constant over time, and the flux leaving the pool is a linear function of the pool size (\(O=kC\)) (Sierra et al. 2017).
 The transit time is the same as residence time - a term used more commonly in hydrology.

 3.3 The anthropogenic perturbation

 Although fossil fuels are formed by natural processes of the C cycle, their combustion can be regarded as an external input of C into the (modern) global C cycle.
 This is because the time scale at which the reservoir of fossil fuels is depleted (102 yr) stands in stark contrast to the time scale at which it was formed (108 yr, see turnover time of C in the lithosphere in Table 3.1).
 The C is added in the form of CO2 to the atmosphere from where it is taken up by the ocean through diffusion and equilibration of the ocean surface water’s CO2 partial pressure with the atmosphere’s CO2 partial pressure, and by the terrestrial biosphere through photosynthesis.
 It is important to note that CO2 in the atmosphere does not decay through physical or chemical processes, nor are there C sinks on land or in the ocean that remove C away from the “fast” C cycle - except the burial into sediments (see Figure 3.1 and Table 3.1).
-However the magnitude of the burial fluxes are dwarfed by the magnitude of C inputs through the combustion of fossil fuels and deforestation.
+However, the magnitude of the burial fluxes is dwarfed by the magnitude of C inputs through the combustion of fossil fuels and deforestation.
 Hence, the present-day C emissions drive an accumulation of the total amount of C cycling in the “fast” C cycle and the added C gets redistributed between the spheres.
 The net fluxes from the atmosphere into land ecosystems and the ocean arise because the total terrestrial and oceanic C pools are increasing as CO2 is emitted into the atmosphere and the atmospheric CO2 concentration is rising.
-In subsequent chapters (Chapter 4 and Chapter 11), we will learn about the processes driving the CO2 uptake by land and ocean and the dynamics of the C redistribution in the Earth system.
-In this chapter, we will look at the global C budget - how much C has been emitted by the combustion of fossil fuels and deforestation and how much of this C has accumulated in the atmosphere and how much has been taken up by the ocean and the terrestrial biosphere?
+In subsequent chapters (Chapter 4 and Chapter 14), we will learn about the processes driving the CO2 uptake by land and ocean and the dynamics of the C redistribution in the Earth system.
+In this chapter, we will look at the global C budget - how much C has been emitted by the combustion of fossil fuels and deforestation, how much of this C has accumulated in the atmosphere, and how much has been taken up by the ocean and the terrestrial biosphere.

 The global C budget can be defined for globally aggregated fluxes as the balance between emissions from fossil fuels \(E_\mathrm{FF}\) and land use change \(E_\mathrm{LUC}\) on the left side of the equation and the redistribution of C among the atmosphere, land and ocean. \(G_\mathrm{atm}\) is the atmospheric growth rate, \(S_\mathrm{ocean}\) is the net ocean C uptake (also referred to as the ocean sink) and \(S_\mathrm{land}\) is the net land C uptake (or land sink).
 A net flux from the atmosphere into the ocean or into land C storage is positive.